MINISIPSERVER

 detection configuration

-miniSIPServer can trigger different hunting group according to the called number of incoming calls or the IVR results.
+miniSIPServer can trigger different hunting groups according to the called number of incoming calls or the IVR results.
+For example, in above scenario, when the called number of incoming calls is "1", the calls will trigger hunting group whose group ID is 1 and it is the sales team.